-There are currently nine projects – either open to traffic, under construction or in the planning and development phase – that have been approved by local planning organizations and were requested of the N.C.
+All toll projects in North Carolina have been approved by local planning organizations and were requested by the N.C.
 Department of Transportation for consideration.

 Open to Traffic

-The 20-mile, six-lane toll road will extend from U.S. 74 near I-485 in eastern Mecklenburg County, southeast to U.S. 74 at Marshville in Union County.
+The 19.8-mile, four-lane toll road (also known as Toll U.S. 74) opened in 2018 and extends from U.S. 74 near I-485 in eastern Mecklenburg County, southeast to U.S. 74 at Marshville in Union County.
 Learn more

 I-77 Express Lanes